SEMA - your partner for digitalised and integrated software

 2021

-SEMA launches SEMA College, an e-learning platform for clients, students, and educators.
-A new Director for Innovation & Software Engineering joins the team.
+Launch of SEMA College, an e-learning platform for customers, students, and educators.

 2020

-SEMA moves to new state-of-the-art headquarters in Wildpoldsried and acquires WGsystem GmbH, enhancing its software lineup.
+SEMA moves to a new company building in Wildpoldsried and acquires WGsystem GmbH, expanding its software portfolio.

 2017